-How is the housing question to be settled, then?
-In present-day society, just as any other social question is settled: by the gradual economic levelling of demand and supply, a settlement which reproduces the question itself again and again and therefore is no settlement.
-How a social revolution would settle this question not only depends on the circumstances in each particular case, but is also connected with much more far-reaching questions, one of the most fundamental of which is the abolition of the antithesis between town and country.
-As it is not our task to create utopian systems for the organisation of the future society, it would be more than idle to go into the question here.
-But one thing is certain: there is already a sufficient quantity of houses in the big cities to remedy immediately all real "housing shortage", provided they are used judiciously.
+a social revolution would settle this question not only depends on the circumstances in each particular case, but is also connected with much more far-reaching questions, one of the most fundamental of which is the abolition of the antithesis between town and country.
+As it is not our bask to create utopian systems for the organisation of the future society, it would be more than idle to go into the question here.
+But one thing is certain: there is already a sufficient quantity of houses in the big cities to remedy immediately all real "housing shortage," provided they are used judiciously.
 This can naturally only occur through the expropriation of the present owners by quartering in their houses homeless workers or workers overcrowded in their present homes.
 As soon as the proletariat has won political power, such a measure prompted by concern for the common good will be just as easy to carry out as are other expropriations and billetings by the present-day state.

 However, our Proudhonist is not satisfied with his previous achievements in the housing question.
-He must raise the question
+He must raise the question from the level ground into the sphere of higher socialism in order that it may prove there also an essential "fractional part of the social question":